mxvements/ft_get_next_line/README.md

 # Notes

+## Note on the file descriptors
+File descritpors (*fd*) are non-negative ints that act as an abstract handle to 'Files' or I/O resources (like pipes, sockets or data streams).
+These descritors help us interact with these I/O resources and make working with them very easy.
+The I/O system is visible to a user process as a stream of bytes (I/O stream).
+A unix process uses descritors (small unsigned ints) to refer to I/O streams.
+The system calls related to the I/O operations take a descritpr as an argument.

+Valid file descriptor ranges from 0 to OPEN_MAX on limits.h.
+Kernel assigns descriptors for std input (0), ouput (1), and error (2) on the file descritor table (system-wide table of files opened by all processes).
+If a file open is not successful, fd return -1.

+- To interact wit files in C, we use functions llike open (man 2 open) which return aa file descriptor.
+The fd is then used in subsequent operations tto read from or write to the file.
+- Once a file is open, we use read and write function to use the fd to specify the file or I/O resource.
+- After we're done using a file or I/O resource, it's important to close it using close function.

 ## Notes on object-like macros

 An object-like macro is a simple identifier which will be replaced by a code fragment.
 It is called object-like beacuse it looks like a data object in code that uses it.
 They are most commonly used to give symbolic name to numeric constants.